sergio-gomez/MultiDendrograms/README.md

 - In the multidendrogram representation for the results one can explicitly observe the occurrence of ties during the agglomerative process.
 Furthermore, the height of any fusion interval (the bands in the program) indicates the degree of heterogeneity inside the corresponding cluster.

-**MultiDendrograms** also introduces a new parameterized type of hierarchical clustering algorithm called Versatile Linkage, which includes Singles Linkage, Complete Linkage and Arithmetic Linkage as particular cases, and which naturally defines two new algorithms, Geometric Linkage and Harmonic Linkage (hence the convenience to rename UPGMA as Arithmetic Linkage, to emphasize the existence of different types of averages).
+**MultiDendrograms** also introduces a new parameterized type of hierarchical clustering algorithm called Versatile Linkage [2], which includes Singles Linkage, Complete Linkage and Arithmetic Linkage as particular cases, and which naturally defines two new algorithms, Geometric Linkage and Harmonic Linkage (hence the convenience to rename UPGMA as Arithmetic Linkage, to emphasize the existence of different types of averages).

 ## Comparison with other applications